South Phoenix Service Unit

 Tell us about a volunteer moment that stands out to you.

-What would you like others to know about volunteer opportunities with the Girl Scouts?
+What would you like others to know about volunteer opportunities with Girl Scouts?

 Does your troop sell cookies?
-If yes, please tell us in your own words, why it is important to participate in the GS Cookie Program?
+If yes, please tell us in your own words, why it is important to participate in the cookie program?